onetesseract/tess-16/readme.md

 16 bit word width
 no mapping things to memory
 14 GP regs - 2 through F
-PC, SP regs accessible - 0 through 1 but no use for SP yet
+PC, SP regs accessible - 0 through 1 but no use for SP yet - there is now, but it has to be hardcoded

 # instructions
 all instructions will have a length of 4 words, last arg padded with 0s